songzhw/songzhw.github.io/and_exp/2024-02-01-glide-coil-compare.md

 Cons of Coil are:
 * Coil v3.0 is in its alpha.
 If I switch to Coil now, I may have to upgrade from 2.x to v3.x again.
 This is a trouble I don't want to go through.
 * Coil has less doc and some details are not explained as well as Glide.
 Such as the crossfade.
 Both Glide and Coil can't show crossfade if the image is in the memory.
 But Glide made it clear in its doc, and Coil does not.
+* It's kind of hard to make a custom transition for Coil.

 Since we are using Glide already, and I found out Glide is quite good as Coil.
 So our project prefers Glide for now.